-Here are some signs & symptoms to look out for if you believe you may have a misfiring cylinder:
+Driving with a misfiring car is not safe.
+Here are 4 signs and symptoms to look out for if you believe you have a misfiring cylinder:

 1. Loss of Power Accompanied by Abnormal Vibrations

 One of the biggest signs your cylinder is misfiring is the loss of power along with odd vibrations.
 Since the cylinder powers the engine, your fuel economy will noticeably start to suffer since the remaining working cylinders have to compensate for the loss of power.
 In addition, if your vehicle shakes while idling, this is another sign of a misfire.
 Combine these signs, and they are sure indicators that your cylinder is misfiring and needs to be looked at by a mechanic as soon as possible.